Spiritual Tours of Scotland and Ireland

 Ireland Double Tour Option

-Special “Northern & Western Edges” Double Tour Rebate
+Special “Northern & Western Edges” Double Tour Option

-For guests who would like to attend both Ireland tours listed above for a 21-day tour with over 40 group excursions, visiting the most mystical sites in Ireland, consider booking a double tour.
+For guests who would like to attend both Ireland tours listed above for a 20-day tour with over 22 group excursions, visiting the most mystical sites in Ireland, consider booking a double tour.

-The Double Tour – Northern and Western Edges of Ireland offers both full tours, all transportation, and a hotel room and group dinner for the night in between the two tours (Sept 30).
-Plus a $100 discount off what the tours would cost separately.
+The Double Tour – Northern and Western Edges of Ireland offers both full tours, all transportation, and a bonus day in Dublin with hotel room and group dinner for the night in between the two tours (Oct 15).

 The Double Tour – Northern and Western Edges is an unforgettable option and a total immersion into the wild and mystical Irish landscape and culture.
 It will feed your mind, body, and spirit with joy, healing, and peace, creating memories that will last your lifetime.